 6) Digital Twin Use Cases in AEC – Five Ways Digital Twins and BIM are being used in AECO

-Digital twins may be utilized in a variety of applications – the following are some examples:
+You can use simple architectural and construction drawings to understand a building, but Digital twins may be utilized in so many more fantastic ways – the following are some examples:

 - Performance of building systems to identify potential issues before they cause problems